 P&I and FD&D (legal expenses) cover for shipowners is central to Britannia's business.
-Equally importantly, the Association also offers cover for charterers' liabilities.
-This area of the business has evolved and grown in response to the needs of the Association's Charterer Members.
-There follows an overview of the Association's covers for Charterer Members, with a particular focus on Members engaged in the bulk trades.
+Equally importantly, Britannia also offers cover for charterers' liabilities.
+This area of the Club's business has evolved and grown in response to the needs of the Club's charterer Members.
+This is an overview of Britannia's covers for charterer Members, with a particular focus on Members engaged in Bulk Trades.